MyPureCloud/knowledge-connector-app/README.md

 SERVICENOW_KNOWLEDGE_BASES=
 # The articles language to be synced (eg. en)
 SERVICENOW_LANGUAGE=
-# The category names of the articles to be synced.
-Comma separated values (eg. App, Q&A)
+# The category filter to be used for fetching articles.
+Comma separated category ids
-SERVICENOW_CATEGORY_NAMES=
+SERVICENOW_CATEGORIES=
 ```

 ### Configure Genesys Cloud as source